 [(3)] (4) When a licensee requests an IDR as provided in §E of this regulation, the licensee shall file a plan of correction within the required time[, except to the extent that the licensee contests specific findings, in which case absent the Department's specific directive ,a].

-(5) A licensee may delay submitting its plan of correction [with respect to those specific findings] until 5 days after the licensee is provided oral or written notice of the outcome of the IDRE.
-Informal Dispute Resolution.
+(5) A licensee may delay submitting its plan of correction [with respect to those specific findings] until 5 days after the licensee is provided oral or written notice of the outcome of the IDR if:

+(a) The licensee contests specific findings; and

+(b) A specific directive from the Department to the contrary is absent.

+E. Informal Dispute Resolution.

 (1) A licensee may request informal dispute resolution (IDR) to question violations or deficiencies within 10 calendar days of receiving the statement of deficiencies.